jcurl/code.research/qnx/DEVELOPER.md

 Guidelines when to put in the `libubench` library would be:

 - Common functions that abstract the Operating System (such as timers, thread pinning, networking).
+It is especially useful for variant handling to be done in the library.
 - If more than one tool requires the code.
 In this case, refactor the existing tool and put it in the library.

 By minimising the code in the library, it becomes less burdensome to retest all the tools on the supported targets.
 Existing test results remain generally valid.
-Breaking code through isolation of code is reduced.
+Breaking targets through isolation of code is reduced.

 By putting non-essential, reusable code, that is Operating Specific, code is simpler to maintain without affecting test results.